POSE-Lab/i6DL-Edge-Lite/README.md

 ### Inference
 In the YAML configuration file, change the `method` field to `trt`, and the `trt` field to the path of the TensorRT engine you created.
 Run inference as described in Usage.

-## Dockers
+## <a name="Dockers"></a> Dockers
 The repo contains Dockerfiles for building Docker images containing all the required components to run i6DL-Edge-Lite for two architectures (x86_64, arm/aarch64).
-For inference with TensorRT and Dockers, it is recommended to build the TensorRT models **inside** the container, as the host environment will likely differ from the Docker environment (see section TensorRT inference).
+For inference with TensorRT and Dockers, it is recommended to build the TensorRT models **inside** the container, as the host environment will likely differ from the Docker environment (see section [TensorRT inference](#tensorrt)).

 ### Prerequisites